whatcheers/crCentury-Scraper/README.md

 # or
 node gazette-scraper-100years.js --week=51
 ```
 Downloads papers from a specific week (1-52) from 100 years ago.
+Week 1 starts with the first Sunday of the year.

 3. **Specific Day**:
 ```bash